newbuy/fortigate-to-html/README.md

 ### Trademarks
 Products and Brands mentioned in this project are trademarks or registered trademarks of their respective holders.

+### Highlight Backgroud Color
+  Rules Be Highlight with any "all".
+  Rules Be gray when disabled.

 #### Enjoy!